tabelf/speech-repo/README.md

 </p>

 ## 🔧 Manual Installation
-1. Download Speech Repo and extract the archive
+1. Download [Speech Repo](https://github.com/tabelf/speech-repo/releases/download/v0.1.0/extension.zip) and unzip the file
 2. Open Chrome and go to: chrome://extensions/
-3. Enable Developer mode
+3. Enable Developer Mode
-4. Click Load unpacked and select the folder you just extracted, then click OK
+4. Click Load unpacked extension and select the folder you just extracted, then click OK
-5. ⚠️ Important: Do not disable Developer mode, otherwise the extension will not work
+5. ⚠️ Important: Do not disable Developer Mode, otherwise the extension will not work
 6. install demo:
 <p align="center">
   <img